Home > Resources > Mel’s Progress at the High Road School of Hartford

 Mel enrolled at High Road after facing behavioral challenges in her previous school, including classroom elopement and physical aggression.
 At first, the change was difficult.
 But over time, she began building trusting relationships with staff, accessing support services, and developing coping skills that helped her manage frustration and stay engaged in class.

-A key factor in her progress is due to her work with Nikalas Campanello, the school’s board certified behavior analyst.
+A key factor in her progress is due to her work with Nikalas Campanello, the school’s board-certified behavior analyst.
 Together, they developed a behavior intervention plan tailored to Mel’s goals and interests.
 The plan helped reduce incidents, gave Mel clear strategies, and made school feel more manageable.

 “Mr. Nik helped me with my behavior and worked with me to get back to class when I felt frustrated,” she said.